ChaimW25/PokemonGame/README.md

 The game has different cases that are different in their attributes like: the struct of the graph, the position of the pokemons, the number of agents and their speed.

- We have written an algorithm that maximize the grades of the agents in capturing the pokemons in the different cases and difficulty levels.
-In addition, we have created a GUI (Graphical user interface) for the game that illustrates the original characters in the 'Pokemon' series.

 Below: An image of the Pokemon agent! ('Ash Ketchum', in the series),:

 ![ash](https://user-images.githubusercontent.com/74601548/148528833-c60c78e7-c361-4fe5-a2c9-608bf6ba4296.png)